konsumer/tfs/README.md

 tfs get         Retrieves a read-only copy of a file from Team Foundation
                Server to the workspace and creates folders on disk to contain it.

-tfs help        Displays a help topic to the command-line that contains detailed
-               information about a Team Foundation command.

 tfs history     Displays the revision history for one or more files and folders.